honzajavorek/py/README.md

 If one tests file is enough, call it `test_*.py` and put it alongside your code.
 If you need fixtures or more files, create an _ad-hoc_ `tests` directory and put the `test_*.py` files and fixtures inside.

+Thanks to the fact only the pure, library functions are (unit) tested, the test suite should be very fast.

 ## CLI

 - `pipenv run test` - runs the test suite